kaliop-uk/ezidentitymanagementbundle/readme.md

 ## How to create a remote-user-provider service

-1. create a subclass of Scrip\IdentityManagementBundle\Security\User\RemoteUser
+1. create a subclass of Kaliop\IdentityManagementBundle\Security\User\RemoteUser

 2. create a client class, implementing ClientInterface